estuary/flow/site/docs/overview/comparisons.md

 Flow is built on [Gazette](https://gazette.readthedocs.io/en/latest/), a highly-scalable streaming broker similar to log-oriented pub/sub systems.
 Thus, Kafka is more directly comparable to Gazette.
 Flow also uses Gazette’s consumer framework, which has similarities to Kafka **consumers**.
 Both manage scale-out execution contexts for consumer tasks, offer durable local task stores, and provide exactly-once semantics.

-[Journals](https://gazette.readthedocs.io/en/latest/brokers-concepts.html#journals) in Gazette and Flow are roughly analogous to Kafka **partitions**.
+[Journals](../concepts/journals.md) in Gazette and Flow are roughly analogous to Kafka **partitions**.
 Each journal is a single append-only log.
 Gazette has no native notion of a **topic**, but instead supports label-based selection of subsets of journals, which tends to be more flexible.
 Gazette journals store data in contiguous chunks called **fragments**, which typically live in cloud storage.
 Each journal can have its own separate storage configuration, which Flow leverages to allow users to bring their own cloud storage buckets.
 Another unique feature of Gazette is its ability to serve reads of historical data by providing clients with pre-signed cloud storage URLs, which enables it to serve many readers very efficiently.

-Generally, Flow users don't need to know or care much about Gazette and its architecture, since Flow provides a higher-level interface over groups of journals, called collections.
+Generally, Flow users don't need to know or care much about Gazette and its architecture, since Flow provides a higher-level interface over groups of journals, called **collections**.

 Flow [collections](../concepts/collections.md) are somewhat similar to Kafka **streams**, but with some important differences.
 Collections always store JSON and must have an associated JSON schema.
 Collections also support automatic logical and physical partitioning.
 Each collection is backed by one or more journals, depending on the partitioning.

-Flow [tasks](https://docs.estuary.dev/architecture/scaling#processing-with-shards) are most similar to Kafka **stream processors**, but are more opinionated.
+Flow [tasks](../concepts/README.md#tasks) are most similar to Kafka **stream processors**, but are more opinionated.
 Tasks fall into one of three categories: captures, derivations, and materializations.
 Tasks may also have more than one process, which Flow calls **shards**, to allow for parallel processing.
 Tasks and shards are fully managed by Flow.
 This includes transactional state management and zero-downtime splitting of shards, which enables turnkey scaling.

 ## Spark

 Spark can be described as a batch engine with stream processing add-ons, where Flow is fundamentally a streaming system that is able to easily integrate with batch systems.

-You can think of a Flow [collection](../concepts/collections.md) as a set of RDDs with common associated metadata.
+You can think of a Flow **collection** as a set of RDDs with common associated metadata.
 In Spark, you can save an RDD to a variety of external systems, like cloud storage or a database.
 Likewise, you can load from a variety of external systems to create an RDD.
 Finally, you can transform one RDD into another.
 You use Flow collections in a similar manner.
 They represent a logical dataset, which you can **materialize** to push the data into some external system like cloud storage or a database.
 You can also create a collection that is **derived** by applying stateful transformations to one or more source collections.

 Unlike Spark RDDs, Flow collections are backed by one or more unbounded append-only logs.
 Therefore, you don't create a new collection each time data arrives; you simply append to the existing one.
 Collections can be partitioned and can support extremely large volumes of data.

 Spark's processing primitives, **applications**, **jobs**, and **tasks**, don't translate perfectly to Flow, but we can make some useful analogies.
 This is partly because Spark is not very opinionated about what an application does.
 Your Spark application could read data from cloud storage, then transform it, then write the results out to a database.
 The closest analog to a Spark application in Flow is the **catalog**.
 A Flow catalog is a composition of Flow tasks, which are quite different from tasks in Spark.

 In Flow, a task is a logical unit of work that does _one_ of capture (ingest), derive (transform), or materialize (write results to an external system).
 What Spark calls a task is actually closer to a Flow **shard**.
-In Flow, a task is a logical unit of work, and shards represent the potentially numerous processes that actually carry out that work.
+In Flow, a task is a logical unit of work, and [shards](../concepts/shards.md) represent the potentially numerous processes that actually carry out that work.
 Shards are the unit of parallelism in Flow, and you can easily split them for turnkey scaling.

 Composing Flow tasks is also a little different than composing Spark jobs.
 Flow tasks always produce and/or consume data in collections, instead of piping data directly from one shard to another.
 This is because every task in Flow is transactional and, to the greatest degree possible, fault-tolerant.
 This design also affords painless backfills of historical data when you want to add new transformations or materializations.